GET YOUR HOME IN MINT CONDITION

 If ‘doing windows’ isn’t your thing, find someone that loves to make homes sparkle.
 Clean windows, inside and out, are key to putting your homes’ ‘best foot’ forward.
 You should also pressure wash the exterior of the home, decks, sidewalks, walk ways, and driveway.

 In the interior of the home, re-caulk showers, tubs and sinks.
 And bleach dingy grout.
 Polish chrome faucets and mirrors.
 Clean out the refrigerator and throw out bottles and jars that are nearly empty.

 Once the house goes on the Vancouver real estate market, it should be vacuumed several times a week.
 Mop or polish floors, dust furniture, ceiling fan blades and light fixtures.
 Hang up fresh towels every few days.
 Clean and air out any musty smelling areas – odours are a turn off to potential Buyers.
 Or, you can hire one of our tried and tested professional cleaners, their information can be found in our trusted resource for Sellers section.

 8. CHECK YOUR HOUSE’S CURB APPEAL

-Call us today to learn more about how the MINT Home Team can help prepare your home to sell.
+Call our Vancouver realtors to learn more about how the MINT Home Team can help prepare your home to sell.
 Our professional team, including photographers and home stagers, are ready to put the MINT Marketing Method to work for you.